Krend/projection/README.md

 Goal:

-Calculate the 3D projection matrix, then project a texture (pixel by pixel) onto an other one as if it was in 3D space.
+Calculate the 3D projection matrix, then project a texture (pixel by pixel) onto the background as if it was in 3D space.

 How to use: